Because most burglars enter homes by simply opening unlocked doors or windowsor

 than the streets outside.
 Always lock your front door and avoid poorly

-lit and communal areassuch as laundry roomslate at night.
+lit spaces and communal areassuch as laundry roomslate at night.

 Failure to enter the required code or use key fob to turn off alarm before